-We found that in comparison with omeprazole and (+)-N-3-benzylnirvanol, (-)-N-3-benzylphenobarbital showed to be the most potent inhibitor of CYP2C19 in suspended human hepatocytes.
-The observed IC50 value for (-)-N-3-benzylphenobarbital was 2-fold lower than reported for human liver microsomes.
-Potentially, this is related to differences in protein binding in these in vitro systems (Cai et al., 2004).
-Since suspended human hepatocyte experiments can last up to 4 hours, the inhibition of CYP2C19 over the entire time course of the experiment must be ensured (Smith et al., 2012).
-Therefore, additional inhibition experiments including a 3-hour inhibitor preincubation were carried out to select the appropriate inhibitor concentrations.
-Preincubation of the inhibitors resulted in a decrease of the IC50 of omeprazole for CYP2C19, pointing toward time-dependent inhibition (Shirasaka et al., 2013).
-An increase of the IC50 of (+)-N-3-benzylnirvanol was potentially caused by metabolic instability of the inhibitor itself.
-The IC{50} of (-)-N-3benzylphenobarbital toward CYP2C19 remained within 2-fold after a 3-hour preincubation of the inhibitor.
+We found that in comparison to omeprazole and (+)-N-3-benzylnirvanol, (-)-N-3-benzylphenobarbital showed to be the most potent inhibitor of CYP2C19 in suspended human hepatocytes.
+The observed IC{50} value for (-)-N-3-benzylphenobarbital was two-fold lower than reported for human liver microsomes.
+Potentially this is related to differences in protein binding in these in vitro systems (Cai et al., 2004).
+Since suspended human hepatocyte experiments can last up to 4 h, the inhibition of CYP2C19 over the entire time-course of the experiment has to be ensured (Smith et al., 2012).
+Therefore, additional inhibition experiments including a 3 h inhibitor pre-incubation were carried out to select the appropriate inhibitor concentrations.
+Pre-incubation of the inhibitors resulted in a decrease of the IC{50} of omeprazole for CYP2C19, pointing towards time-dependent inhibition (Shirasaka et al., 2013).
+An increase of the IC{50} of (+)-N-3-benzylnirvanol was potentially caused by metabolic instability of the inhibitor itself.
+The IC{50} of (-)-N-3-benzylphenobarbital towards CYP2C19 remained within two-fold after a 3 h pre-incubation of the inhibitor.

-Selectivity of the currently tested inhibitors toward CYP2C19 was evaluated in comparison with major CYP enzymes CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2D6, and CYP3A4. (-)-N-3-Benzylphenobarbital (1 μM) did not cause more than 20% inhibition of these enzymes (without and after a 3-hour preincubation).
-These human hepatocyte data confirm the findings by Cai et al. (2004), which advocated the great selectivity of (-)-N-3-benzylphenobarbital in human liver microsomes (Cai et al., 2004).
+Selectivity of the currently tested inhibitors towards CYP2C19 was evaluated in comparison to major CYP enzymes, CYP1A2, CYP2B6, CYP2C8, CYP2C9, CYP2D6, and CYP3A4. (-)-N-3-benzylphenobarbital (1 μM) did not cause more than 20% inhibition of these enzymes (without and after a 3 h pre-incubation).
+These human hepatocytes data confirm the findings by Cai et al. (2004), which advocated the great selectivity of (-)-N-3-benzylphenobarbital in human liver microsomes (Cai et al., 2004).
 Their study did show a 25% inhibition of CYP2C9 at a (-)-N-3-benzylphenobarbital concentration of 6.25 μM.
-However, this is not relevant to the current study because such high concentrations are not needed to achieve over 90% inhibition of CYP2C19 in suspended human hepatocytes.
-In contrast, omeprazole (20 μM) inhibited CYP1A2 (26%) and CYP2C9 (34%) and, to a lesser extent, CYP2C8 (19%), CYP2D6 (8%), and CYP3A4 (15%).
+However, this is not relevant to the current study as such high concentrations are not needed to achieve over 90% inhibition of CYP2C19 in suspended human hepatocytes.
+In contrast, omeprazole (20 μM) inhibited CYP1A2 (26%) and CYP2C9 (34%), and to a lesser extent CYP2C8 (19%), CYP2D6 (8%), and CYP3A4 (15%).
 A previous study by Ko et al. (1997) demonstrated the inhibition potential of omeprazole for CYP2C9.
-Yet no inhibition
+Yet no inhibition against